agentlans/ByteBuffer/README.md

 ## Features

-- Supports various input types including ByteSequence concepts, std::string, and C-style strings
+- Supports various input types including `ByteSequence` concepts, `std::string`, and C-style strings
-- Provides easy conversion to and from std::string
+- Provides easy conversion to and from `std::string`
 - Allows access to individual bytes using array subscript operator
 - Supports resizing and capacity management
 - Offers hex string representation of the byte data